plotly/dash-ocean-optics/README.md

 ## Advanced

 ### Configuring the colours
-The colours for all of the components are loaded from `colors.txt`.
+The colours for all of the Dash and Dash-DAQ components are loaded from `colors.txt`.
 Note that if you want to change the appearance of other components on the page, you'll have to link a different CSS file in `app.py`.

 ### Adding your own controls
 In order to add a control yourself, you must: